-(1) Practice Dates.
-There shall be no organized or formal school baseball practice for a contestant or a team, before or after school, prior to the date set forth by the UIL calendar, and after the date for certifying district champions, except for teams that have not been

-- eliminated from the playoffs. - (2) Scrimmages.
+- (1) Practice Dates.
+There shall be no organized or formal school baseball practice for a contestant or a team, before or after school, prior to the date set forth by the UIL calendar, and after the date for certifying district champions, except for teams that have not been eliminated from the playoffs. - (2) Scrimmages.
 Schools shall not scrimmage prior to the date set forth by the UIL calendar, not to exceed two scrimmages per calendar week, Monday through Saturday.
 Scrimmages are subject to the one contest per school week limitation. - (3) Games.
 Schools shall not play their first game until the 16th Monday prior to the State Baseball Tournament. - (4) School Equipment.
 It will be considered a school game if a team is wearing school uniforms and/or using school equipment following the close of the regular UIL season. - (5) Non-School Participation.
 Refer to Section 1209. (d) TIES IN DISTRICT AND NON-DISTRICT GAMES.
 Unless otherwise specified by district minutes prior to the beginning of season, a regulation district or non-district game called with a tie score after five innings have been played (and a winner cannot be determined) shall be counted as one-half game won and one-half game lost for each team.
 The game shall not be replayed provided five innings have been completed.
 If five innings have not been completed, the game shall be replayed from the start. - (e) GAME CALLED BEFORE COMPLETION.
 If a district or non-district game is called before completion of the number of innings and conditions as specified in National Federation Baseball Rules, the umpire shall declare the contest "no game".
 Unless otherwise specified by district minutes prior to the season, the game will be replayed from the start.
 In games beyond the district level, a game begun, then suspended, shall continue at a later time from the point of suspension. - (f) Post-season PLAYOFFS. - (1) Day of Playoff Game.
-Playoffs games shall not be played before Wednesday of that week unless by mutual consent. - (2) Playoffs.
+Playoffs games shall not be played before Thursday of that week unless by mutual consent. - (2) Playoffs.
 Playoffs may be single elimination or two-out-of-three from bi-district to state.
-If neither method is mutually agreeable, a coin flip shall determine play-off format.
-Exception: In the first round of the playoffs only, the district champion will have the choice of a single game or two-out-of-three series. - (3) Two-out-of-Three Series.
-If schools play a two-out-of-three elimination series, the first and second games may be played prior to Friday.
-Game three shall not be played until Friday.
-If one game is played and a second game cannot be played because of weather, then the winner of the one game advances to the next round.
-If two games are played (and split) and the third game cannot be played on Saturday because of weather conditions, the third and deciding game should be played on Monday of the next week.